ROBOTICS ACADEMY · AGES 9–13

 Events, loops, conditionals, functions and variables — your child writes genuine code to make a robot move, sense and decide.

-Builds robots that sense & decide
+Programs robots that sense & decide

 Presents with confidence